-While the Bank's direct exposure to the crude oil, gas, mining and quarrying sectors is not significant (being equal to approximately 3.9 per cent. of its on-balance sheet loans and advances to customers as at 30 June 2018), a continued deterioration in global oil prices may further adversely impact the UAE economy as a whole and may indirectly adversely impact the Bank as a result of a deterioration in other sectors of the UAE economy.
+While the Bank's direct exposure to the crude oil, gas, mining and quarrying sectors is not significant (with approximately 9.2 per cent. of its gross loans and advances being to customers in the energy industry as at 31 March 2019), a continued deterioration in global oil prices may further adversely impact the UAE economy as a whole and may indirectly adversely impact the Bank as a result of a deterioration in other sectors of the UAE economy.

-Furthermore, the impact of political events (such as the United Kingdom's "Brexit" vote and the result of the Presidential election in the United States) has caused volatility in international financial markets and investor sentiment generally across the EU and the United States including, for example, periodic under and over performance of debt and equity markets.
+Furthermore, the impact of political events has caused volatility in international financial markets and investor sentiment generally across the EU and the United States including, for example, periodic under- and over-performance of debt and equity markets.

 These extremely volatile market conditions have resulted in reduced liquidity, widening of credit spreads and lack of price transparency in credit and capital markets.
 The adverse market conditions have impacted investment markets both globally and in the UAE, with increased volatility in interest rates and exchange rates.
-Since December 2015, the U.S. Federal Reserve has increased U.S. overnight interest rates by an aggregate 175 basis points (in seven separate increments of 25 basis points each).
-The U.S. Federal Reserve is expected to continue raising U.S. overnight interest rates in 2018 and 2019.
-A continued increase in such rates will likely further exacerbate the reduced liquidity environment and, if the pace of U.S. overnight interest rate movements develops as expected, will adversely impact the Bank's net interest margins and borrowing costs, if the Bank is unable to pass these increased costs on to its customers.
+Between December 2015 and December 2018, the U.S. Federal Reserve increased U.S. overnight interest rates by an aggregate 225 basis points (in nine separate increments of 25 basis points each).
+The U.S. Federal Reserve announced in March 2019 that it expects to maintain the U.S. overnight interest rate between 2.25 per cent. to 2.50 per cent. and does not expect to raise interest rates during the remainder of 2019.
+However, any further increase in such rates will likely further exacerbate the reduced liquidity environment and, if the U.S. overnight interest rates are increased in the future, may adversely impact the Bank's net interest margins and borrowing costs, if the Bank is unable to pass these increased costs on to its customers.

 As a result of market conditions prevailing as at the date of this Base Prospectus, companies to which the Bank directly extends credit have historically experienced, and may continue to experience, decreased revenues, financial losses, insolvency, difficulty in obtaining access to financing and increased funding costs and some of these companies have been unable to meet their debt service obligations or other expenses as they become due, including amounts payable to the Bank.
 The business, results of operations, financial condition and prospects of the Bank have been materially adversely affected by these trends and may be further materially adversely affected by a continuation of the general unfavourable economic conditions in the other countries of the GCC and emerging markets generally as well as by United States, European and international trading market conditions and/or related factors.